Readability Formulas

 4. USE FEWER WORDS.
 People are busy; be brief!

-Good: “We will not tolerate sexual harassment.
+Good: “We do not tolerate sexual harassment.
 Please read this policy.
 Call Mr. Smith if you have questions.”

 Bad: “This is to inform all employees that sexual harassment of any kind will not be tolerated under any circumstances by this organization.
 Be advised that, in order to clarify the company position on this subject, the attached policy has been developed and provided for your reference.
 Your cooperation in this important matter is appreciated.
 Please do not hesitate to contact Mr. Smith if he can be of further assistance or provide you with additional information about this issue.”

-5. INCLUDE A CLEAR CALL TO ACTION.
+5. ADD A CLEAR CALL TO ACTION.
 If you are writing for a purpose other than to inform, tell your readers exactly what you want them to do.

-Good: “Please sign the attached form in Block 12 and return it to me by June 1st.”
+Good: “Sign the attached form in Block 12 and return it to me by June 1st.”

 Bad: “It is our desire to receive an indication of your concurrence as soon as possible.”